Physics is just an underlying concept for everything around us

 • The aim is for you to have some fun, learn without any pressure, and come away with greater confidence and understanding of building physics fundamentals.

-• This course introduces building physics concepts in a way that makes them easier grasp and relate to.
+• This course introduces building physics concepts in a way that makes them easier to grasp and relate to.

 • We feel that it's important for everyone to have a basic understanding of, and appreciation for, their built environment.